Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/hosting-sendy-on-digital-ocean.md

 I'll guide you through this process and all the little things I might encounter.

-The end result is Sendy on our own domain 🥳
+The result is Sendy on our domain 🥳

 ![Send self-hosted on Digital Ocean](https://cdn.hashnode.com/res/hashnode/image/upload/v1609597397138/FDF0TWZoZ.png)